nenadfilipovic/python-api-client/README.md

 # Python API Client

 Main purpose of this app is testing php API that I have created.
-App test all REST commands that API supports.
+App test all CRUD commands that API supports.

 All options are listed in main menu and you choose from there what you want to do.